Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Related works

 \subsection{Evaluation metrics for topological correctness}

-In the past works on road network detection, topological correctness was usually measured by shortest-path-based metrics, such as APLS \cite{van2018spacenet} and the sample-based metric proposed in \cite{wegner2013higher}.
-However, due to the huge difference between the topology of road networks and road boundaries (a road network is a connected graph while road boundaries are scattered polylines without branches), these metrics are not applicable in our evaluation.
-In \cite{liang2019convolutional}, a naive metric measuring the connectivity of road boundaries was proposed, but it is too sensitive to noise and may cause incorrect evaluation results. \textit{iCurb} modified the naive metric and addressed the problem to some extent.
+In the past works on road network detection, topological correctness was usually measured by shortest-path-based metrics, such as APLS \cite{van2018spacenet} and too long/too short (TLTS) similarity \cite{wegner2013higher}.
+However, due to the random sampling process, these metrics suffer from inefficiency and randomness.
+Alternatively, in \cite{liang2019convolutional}, a naive metric measuring the connectivity of road boundaries was proposed, but it is too sensitive to noises and may cause incorrect evaluation results. \textit{iCurb} modified the naive metric and addressed the problem to some extent.
 However, incorrect evaluation still happens.
-So in this work, we make further revisions to this metric and propose an entropy-based evaluation metric (ECM) for connectivity measurement.
+So in this work, we make further revisions to this metric and propose an entropy-based metric for connectivity evaluation.